June 29, 2025, 5:55 am | Read time: 6 minutes

-See lions, elephants, and rhinos up close—this dream is fulfilled by many travelers each year on safaris.
-But how can a safari benefit both the local people and animals without further harming already fragile habitats?
-Sustainable safaris offer a solution.
-We want to know where you think the best places for these are.
+Seeing a lion, elephant, and rhino up close–this dream is fulfilled by many travelers on safaris each year.
+But how can a safari benefit both the local people and animals without further damaging already fragile habitats?
+Sustainable safaris are one answer.
+We want to know where you think these are best undertaken.
 Vote for one of the five destinations in our big TRAVELBOOK poll.

-When we think of safaris, various African countries like South Africa, Botswana, or Angola come to mind, where you can drive through the savannah in a Jeep and observe the Big Five and their many animal neighbors in their natural habitat.
-There are also great opportunities to discover wildlife on a (sustainable) safari outside the African continent, such as in Brazil and on the island of Borneo.
+When we think of safaris, various African countries such as South Africa, Botswana, or Angola come to mind, where you can drive through the savannah in a jeep and observe the Big Five and their many animal neighbors in their natural environment.
+There are also great opportunities outside the African continent to discover wildlife on a (sustainable) safari, such as in Brazil and on the island of Borneo.

-Why do we mention these five travel destinations?
+Why are we highlighting these five travel destinations?
 It’s simple.
-We asked our community on Facebook and Instagram to tell us which is the best travel destination in the world for a sustainable safari.
+We asked our community on Facebook and Instagram which is the best travel destination in the world for a sustainable safari.
 The five destinations that made it to the final voting are Iona National Park in Angola, the Okavango Delta in Botswana, the Madikwe Game Reserve in South Africa, the Pantanal National Park in Brazil, and the Tabin Wildlife Reserve in the Malaysian part of Borneo.

-And now it’s your turn: Which of the five destinations do you think is the best for a sustainable safari?
-Vote now below.
+Now it’s your turn: Which of the five destinations do you think is the best for a sustainable safari?
+Scroll down to vote.

 Overview